Located in New Cross, The Adobros is a supper club serving up Filipino Food

 Traditional Filipino meals are meant for sharing between large groups and typically too much food is made and no one goes hungry.
 We want to bring these tastes and experiences to our supper club evenings.
 Expect delicious, hearty meals based on the recipes we grew up with.

-So what are you waiting for?
+What are you waiting for?
 Kain na tayo!
-Let's eat now!
+Let’s eat!

 What is Filipino Food?

 So, I hear you asking: “Bro, what is Filipino food?”